akhileshboppana/AlertLogger/README.md

 WINDOW_SIZE: Size of the window for calculating the moving average.

 TOTAL_HOURS: Total number of hours to consider for fetching hourly prices.

+**How it works**

+An alert is triggered whenever the change in price is higher than the threshold

+An INFO alert is triggered in this case, a DEBUG alert is also triggered just to log the data periodically every hour.